-Each year on Independence Day in my family, we like to keep the menu all-American and celebrate the wonderful foods in season, like vine-ripened tomatoes, sweet summer corn and juicy watermelon.
+Each year on Memorial Day or Independence Day in my family, we like to keep the menu all-American and celebrate the wonderful foods in season, like vine-ripened tomatoes, sweet summer corn and juicy watermelon.
 Usually that means grilling hamburgers and hot dogs, slicing up some cold watermelon and keeping dessert simple with a store-bought angel food or pound cake assembled with fresh berries and sweetened whipped cream.
 Slice cake into small cubes.
 In a trifle bowl, alternately layer cubed cake with berries and whipped cream.
 Finish with whipped cream and decorate with red, white and blue sparklers or sprinkles.

 Fire up the grill, put on your red, white and blue and enjoy this menu with family and friends.
 All of the items on this list can easily be packed into a cooler or picnic basket too.
 Prepare to sip on an ice-cold glass of sweet tea or lemonade and settle in for the fireworks.
-Happy Independence Day!

-Some Kinda Good 4th of July Menu
+Some Kinda Good Patriotic Menu

 - Grilled Hamburgers and Hot Dogs with toasted buns and all the fixings